-The $\overline{\text{TPWDN}}$ pin driven low forces the Serializer block into low power consumption, where the supply current is in the $\mu\text{A}$ range.
+The TPWDN driven to a low condition forces the Serializer block into low power consumption where the supply current is in the μA range.
 The Serializer PLL stops and the output goes into a TRI-STATE condition.

-To bring the Serializer block out of the powerdown state, the system drives TPWDN high.
-When the Serializer exits Powerdown, its PLL must lock to TCLK before it is ready for the Initialization state.
+To bring the Serializer block out of the Powerdown state, the system drives TPWDN high.
+When the Serializer exits Powerdown, its PLL must lock the TCLK before it is ready for the Initialization state.
 The system must then allow time for Initialization before data transfer can begin.